aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Gets the order in which page fields are added to the PivotTable report's layout.
+Sets the order in which page fields are added to the PivotTable report's layout.

 See [PrintOrderType](../../com.aspose.cells/printordertype).